Carmen Best

 Carmen Best (born c.
 1965) is an American former law enforcement officer who served as the chief of police of the Seattle Police Department from 2018 to 2020.
 She was the first black woman to lead Seattle's police force.
 She was chief of police during the George Floyd protests.
 She announced her resignation in August 2020 following budget cuts, and officially left office on September 2, 2020.
 Best currently serves as Director of Global Security Risk Operations at Microsoft.

 Early life and education

 Best was born in Tacoma, Washington and attended Lincoln High School.
-She earned a certificate in police management from the University of Washington and Master of Science degree in criminal justice from Northeastern University.
+She attended Eastern Washington University, where she competed on the track team.
+She completed a bachelor's degree from Western Illinois University in 2014.
+She earned a certificate in police management from the University of Washington and Master of Science degree in criminal justice from Northeastern University in 2018.
 She completed training programs at the FBI National Executive Institute, FBI National Academy, Criminal Justice Executive Leadership Academy, and Major Cities Chiefs Association Police Executive Leadership Institute.

 Career

 She was hired by the Seattle Police Department in 1992 and, prior to being appointed chief, had held the ranks of officer, sergeant, lieutenant, captain, and deputy chief.
 She took over as interim chief of police on January 1, 2018, replacing Kathleen O'Toole, and was later appointed permanent chief by Seattle Mayor Jenny Durkan, effective from August 13, 2018.
 She became the first black woman to serve as Seattle's chief of police.

 Best was chief of police during the 2020 George Floyd Protests.
 During the June 1st protests in the Capitol Hill neighborhood, police in full riot gear barricaded the SPD's East precinct building from protesters, using blast balls, flash bang grenades, and pepper spray against the crowd "at times with little provocation", according to The Spokesman-Review.
 After the first weekend of protests, there were 12,000 complaints against Seattle police for use of excessive force.
 On June 5, Mayor Jenny Durkan and SPD Chief Carmen Best announced a 30-day ban on the use of tear gas, but on June 7 used tear gas and flash bangs against a crowd outside the East precinct.
 Best defended the use of tear gas, saying that the 30 day ban exempts SWAT officers and "life safety issues".
 On June 8, a decision was made by Assistant Chief Tom Mahaffey to retreat from the East Precinct, which led to the establishment of the Capitol Hill Occupied Protest.